3 What Does Data Science in Education Look Like?

 Doing and Empowering Research On Data Scientists in Education

 Joshua, an Assistant Professor of STEM Education at University of Tennessee in Knoxville, researches how students do data science and helps teachers teach the next generation of data-informed citizens.
-In addition, he uses R - and develops packages in R - self-contained groups of related functions to solve a problem - that he and other researchers use to analyze datasets efficiently.
+He uses R and develops R packages—self-contained groups of functions—that facilitate efficient data analysis for researchers.

 Supporting Student Success with Data